 I keep another journal, but I wanted to start a journal just for you so you could see what you did growing up and how proud of you I am.

 This journal which is dedicated to my daughter is filled with memories like these that I have captured through the years.
-I love going back and reading them, I laugh out loud and my heart is full as I read through them.
+I love reading them, I laugh out loud and my heart is full as I go through them.
 This journal has become even more meaningful than I initially intended.
 Over the years, this journal has helped me:

 – Capture day to day activities of my children which have changed so much over the years.
 I had completely forgotten some of the things that they did but the journals brought all of the memories flooding back.